 The installation procedure is similar to other operating systems as well.
 Most Linux users can download packages for their platforms.
 But I would suggest you install it from your operating system’s repositories.
 Mac Users can also install it in the same way as windows users with their .dmg package.
 I suggest Mac Users read this for installation.

 MySQL is a very famous database system built upon the SQL standards.
-We have installed MySQL on our systems and now we can start learning MySQL.If you faced any kind of problems while installation, do let me know in the comment section below.
-I’ll be there for you.
+So this is how to install MySQL in Ubuntu, Windows and other systems.
+Now we can start learning MySQL.If you faced any kind of problems while installation, do let me know in the comment section below.